 can be added to obtain

-what enforces \mbox{$c_A = c_{jk} =c_{ik}$}, i.e., the resulting bearing is a 4DOF bearing.
-Starting from two single spheres being the most simple 4DOF bearing, one can construct every other 4DOF bearing iteratively using the two presented rules for connecting as minimal requirements.
-The forming of additional contacts during connecting does not change the fact that the resulting bearing is a 4DOF bearing as long as it is bichromatic.
+Only if the centers of the spheres $i$, $j$, and $k$ are not collinear, Eq.\ (\ref{eqA:single_sphere_integration}) enforces \mbox{$c_A = c_{jk} =c_{ik}$}.
+In that case, the resulting assembly is a 4DOF assembly.
+Starting from two single spheres being the most simple 4DOF assembly, one can construct every other 4DOF assembly iteratively using the two presented rules for connecting as minimal requirements.
+The formation of additional contacts during the process does not change the fact that the resulting assembly is a 4DOF assembly as long as it is bipartite.